10 Interesting Facts to Expect When You Take a Safari to Uganda, The Pearl of Africa

-Like mentioned earlier, it is the pearl of Africa owing to the beautiful scenery that spans the country and for this reason, it has lots of attractions which should keep you busy as you tour the country.
+As mentioned earlier, Uganda is the pearl of Africa owing to its diverse scenery which spans the whole country.
+For this reason, it has lots of attractions which should keep you busy as you move around.

-Popular activities that have gotten tourists involved include:
+Popular activities that have gotten the attention of tourists include:

 - Gorilla and chimpanzee tracking

 - Bird watching

 - Mountaineering and trekking

 - Cultural education

 Did you have fun when you last visited Uganda?

 For you to accomplish the aforementioned activities you may want to visit just some of these parks and tourist attractions: